 JA: Once you were at Topps ...
 I guess now we're going to around 18 years old and little bit older, can you kind of walk through what those roles and responsibilities were and how they changed?

-gum, that had little comics in it.
-I remember one of the early assignments
+had little comics in it.
+I remember one of the early assignments that

-and remove some of the older ones we'd use.
-If a kid was buying it regularly
+batch and remove some of the older ones we'd use.
+If a kid was buying

-and really enjoyed it.
-We would always talk about cards that we thought would
+it.
+We would always talk about cards that we thought would work for

 JA: Oh yeah, absolutely.
 The Pulitzer Prize winning comic.